Welcome to the Auditory Development and Connectomics Laboratory at the University of South Florida

 A screenshot of the syGlass interface, which is easy to use and enables users to easily choose between multiple 3D images.

 The multiplayer function in syGlass allows lab members to meet in VR to discuss data.
-Using this unique function, ADLC holds lab meetings in VR, resulting in an extremely inventive way to visualize and work with 3D image volumes.
+Using this unique function, ADCL holds lab meetings in VR, resulting in an extremely inventive way to visualize and work with 3D image volumes.

 Lab Members and Collaborators